telefonicaid/PopBox/README.md

 openssl rsa -in server.key.org -out server.key
 openssl x509 -req -days 365 -in server.csr -signkey server.key -out server.crt
 ```
-At this point you should be able to start all the processes (Redis, MongoDB, Databases and Agents).
+At this point you should be able to start all the processes:
+Redis
+Agents (node Agent.js)
+and MongoDB (if necessary)